boazsegev/iodine/README.md

 Iodine supports static file serving that allows the server to serve static files directly, with no Ruby layer (all from C-land).

-This means that Iodine won't lock Ruby's GVL when sending static files (nor log these requests).
+This means that Iodine won't lock Ruby's GVL when sending static files.
 The files will be sent directly, allowing for true native concurrency.
+Since the Ruby layer is unaware of these requests, logging can be performed by turning iodine's logger on.

 To setup native static file service, setup the public folder's address **before** starting the server.